MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### What languages is Dynamics 365 Remote Assist HoloLens available in?

-At this time, [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] is available in:
+At this time, Remote Assist on HoloLens is available in:

 - Chinese (simplified)
 - Chinese (traditional)